 We have also performed very well again in terms of the numbers of students gaining a “strong pass” (i.e. grades 9-5) in English and Maths, with over 61% of students meeting this benchmark.

 I cannot speak highly enough of the staff and students for the way they approached all the challenges presented by the new, tougher GCSE specifications.
 It has taken a huge effort over quite a period of time and we are really pleased to see this effort being reflected in the final results.

-Please note that the results in the table below are from 2017.
-The official results for 2018 are not usually published by the government until January.
+Please note that the results in the table below are provisional from 2018.
+The official, final results for 2018 are usually published by the government in January.

 It might be worth pointing out that Progress 8 scores are at least partly a reflection of the curriculum students study in any given school.
 At Lymm High School, we take a very strong stance in this regard and have made absolutely sure that our curriculum is built around the needs of our students rather than school league tables.
 It would be very easy to improve our Progress 8 score by, for example, forcing all students to take the full suite of Ebacc subjects or by entering them all for qualifications that are very easy to pass but have no value as far as sixth forms, colleges and employers are concerned.
 However, we are convinced that this would be the wrong thing to do and are happy to accept that, on this measure at least, the official performance tables will not truly reflect how well we are doing.